 Hi everyone!
 My name is Chad, and welcome to my personal website!
 Below you'll find a lot of information about me.
 Check out some of the projects I've worked and the experiences I've had in the engineering workplace.
 You can also learn about how I enjoy spending my time outside of work.
 Please take a moment to make an entry in the Visitors Log at the bottom of the page.
 I'm curious as to who visits the site and how geographically diverse my visitors are.
 If you have any questions about the site or the content, please shoot me an email, and I'd be happy to respond.
 As the creator of the site, I'm very close to the material and layout of the page, which may blind me to usability issues or errors in the content.
 I welcome any and all feedback!

 I am originally from Virginia Beach, VA and moved to Charlottesville, VA in August 2011 to attend the University of Virginia.
 In May 2015, I obtained my Bachelor of Science in Electrical Engineering and a Minor in Engineering Business.
 I structured my coursework and internships more around software, however, effectively transforming me into more of a Computer Engineer.
 Software development is where nearly all of my design work has been, both inside and outside of school, and it is what interests me the most.
-I find most rewarding work that allows me to exercise my creativity, rapidly experiment and prototype, own a project from concept to implementation, and deliver technology that serves a valuable purpose.
+I find most rewarding work that allows me to exercise my creativity, rapidly experiment and prototype, own a project from concept through implementation, and deliver technology that serves a valuable purpose.
 Software development allows me to achieve these aspirations and provides me with a sense of fulfillment.
 This website is the most recent manifestation of this.
 I initiated this project to learn client- and server-side web development, pick up programming languages, libraries, frameworks, and technologies new to me, and create a product to market myself.
 I learn best by doing, and this was a great project to develop new skills.
 Take a moment to look at some of the projects I've worked.

 I’ve always had an entrepreneurial fire in me, and I’m passionate about the commercialization of technologies that shape our lives.
 I dream of one day becoming a small business owner delivering a software product to the world.
 Perhaps it’s in the cards; perhaps it's not.
 Regardless, I hope to become a technology leader as I progress through my career and gain more software engineering experience.
 I strive to develop a solid technical background before considering a leap into entrepreneurship.